GoogleCloudDataproc/spark-bigquery-connector/README-template.md

   <tr valign="top">
      <td><code>partitionField</code>
      </td>
-     <td>If field is specified together with `partitionType`, the table is partitioned by this field.
+     <td>If this field is specified, the table is partitioned by this field.
+         <br/>For Time partitioning, specify together with the option `partitionType`.
+         <br/>For Integer-range partitioning, specify together with the 3 options: `partitionRangeStart`, `partitionRangeEnd, `partitionRangeInterval`.
-         The field must be a top-level TIMESTAMP or DATE field.
+         <br/>The field must be a top-level TIMESTAMP or DATE field for Time partitioning, or INT64 for Integer-range partitioning.
 Its mode must be <strong>NULLABLE</strong>
          or <strong>REQUIRED</strong>.
-         If the option is not set for a partitioned table, then the table will be partitioned by pseudo column, referenced via either<code>'_PARTITIONTIME' as TIMESTAMP</code> type, or
+         If the option is not set for a Time partitioned table, then the table will be partitioned by pseudo column, referenced via either<code>'_PARTITIONTIME' as TIMESTAMP</code> type, or
          <code>'_PARTITIONDATE' as DATE</code> type.
          <br/>(Optional).